grum-tez/archetype-docs/docs/dapps/project/index.md

 npm install @taquito/taquito
 ```

 Taquito uses official cryptographic packages (aka libraries).
 Some of these packages relies on nodejs packages designed to run on the back-end side (server side, not in a browser).
 These packages are `crypto`, `stream`, `assert`, `http`, `https`, `os`.
-As a result, the deafault build process fails; it is then necessary to map these packages to their front-end counterparts in the build process:
+As a result, the default build process fails; it is then necessary to map these packages to their front-end counterparts in the build process:

 :::info
 Follow instructions available [here](https://web3auth.io/docs/troubleshooting/webpack-issues) to solve build issues.